What Is The Best Vegan Creatine? Top 5 Plant-Based Supplements Reviewed

 Capsules can throw off a consumer.
 While some individuals prefer to consume their creatine through capsule form, the material required to create this is generally animal based.

-Most capsules are made from gelatin, which is a colourless and tasteless water-soluble protein.
+Most capsules are made from gelatin, which is a colorless and tasteless water-soluble protein.
 While an ideal substance to create capsules, unfortunately it is made from collagen which is the main structural protein found in skin and connective tissues in animals.

 So look for the label to specify something along the lines of “vegetable sourced”, “vegetable cellulose,” or similar next to the capsule/gelatin ingredients listing to indicate the capsule is not an animal product.